void

 France waged war in Morocco from 1906 to 1912

-Morocco is mentioned by tinsmith Pokorný from the anecdote about the man who answered questions totally off topic.
-Once the sultan of Morocco had been the theme.
+Morocco is mentioned by tinsmith Pokorný in the anecdote about the man who answered questions completely off topic.
+On one occasion, the Sultan of Morocco had been the subject.

 Background

-Morocco is a country in North Africa, in 1914 a Spanish and French protectorate, which previously had been governed by the Ottoman Empire.
-There were repeated conflicts between France and Germany about Morocco, and in 1905 and 1912 treaties were signed that recognised the special position of France and Spain.
-Many Moroccans served in the French armed forces during World War I. The sultan in question is surely Yusef ben Hassan who came to power in 1912 after the treaty of Fez.
+Morocco is a country in North Africa, in 1914 a Spanish and French protectorate, which had previously been governed by the Ottoman Empire.
+There were repeated conflicts between France and Germany over Morocco, and in 1905 and 1912 treaties were signed that recognised the special position of France and Spain.
+Many Moroccans served in the French armed forces during World War I. The sultan in question is almost certainly Yusef ben Hassan, who came to power in 1912 after the Treaty of Fez.

 Quote(s) from the novel